lumrachele/linked-lists-reading-nyc-web-111918/README.md

 You may think of other ways to represent the linked list.
 There are others, and confident programmers, may even say better ways.
 But this will do.

-> Note that we are storing the elements in a javascript object, because for right now, we can think of retrieval of an element from a javascript object as occurring in constant time, as retrieval from an address in memory also occurs in constant time.
+> Note that we are storing the elements in a JavaScript object, because for right now, we can think of retrieval of an element from a javascript object as occurring in constant time, as retrieval from an address in memory also occurs in constant time.
 We just need to hold the elements in a collection.
 We'll see why in a moment.

 Ok, given the above representation.
 Let's write our own `next` function.
 The `next` function should return the next node in a linked list.
 It will have the following function signature `next(node)` and will return the next node.